-The COVID-19 pandemic and the spread of variant strains could adversely impact our business, financial condition and results of operations.
+The ongoing COVID-19 pandemic and the spread of variant strains has adversely impacted our business, and could in the future materially impact our business, financial condition and results of operations.
+The COVID-19 pandemic, including the spread of variant strains, has resulted in, and could continue to result in, widespread impacts on the global economy and on our employees, customers, third-party business partners and other stakeholders.
+While we have experienced improving activity in most markets and geographies, there remains considerable uncertainty regarding the extent to which COVID-19 and variant strains will continue to spread and the extent and duration of measures designed to contain the spread, including travel bans and restrictions, quarantines, shelter-in-place orders, vaccination mandates and business and government shutdowns.
+The continuation of the COVID-19 pandemic may, among other things:

-The COVID-19 pandemic, including the spread of variant strains, has resulted in widespread impacts on the global economy and on our employees, customers, third-party business partners and other stakeholders.
-There is considerable uncertainty regarding the extent to which COVID-19 and variant strains will continue to spread and the extent and duration of measures designed to contain the spread, including travel bans and restrictions, quarantines, shelter-in-place orders, vaccination mandates and business and government shutdowns.
-These restrictions may, among other things:
+- negatively impact the financial condition of our customers and their ability to pay for our products and services; - decrease demand for our products and services, as was the case in Fiscal 2020 through part of Fiscal 2022 with respect to certain of our propane products; - result in operational delays, including delay in the delivery of our products to customers; - result in temporary or permanent shortages in our workforce; - result in commodity price volatility and supply chain constraints, as was the case in in Fiscal 2020 through part of Fiscal 2022;

-- negatively impact the financial condition of our customers and their ability to pay for our products and services; - reduce energy consumption by certain of our customers, which would affect demand for our products; - result in operational delays, including delay in the delivery of our products to customers; - result in temporary or permanent shortages in our workforce; - delay the timeliness of our ability to source goods; and - result in impairment relating to certain current and long-lived assets.
+- delay the timeliness of our ability to source goods; and - result in impairment relating to certain current and long-lived assets and goodwill.

-Additionally, while we have modified or restricted certain business and workforce practices (including employee travel, presence at employee work locations, and physical participation in meetings, events, and conferences) to protect the health and safety of our workforce, and to conform to government orders, as well as regulatory and public health authority guidance, we depend on our workforce to operate our facilities, deliver our products and provide services to customers.
+Throughout the pandemic, we have modified or restricted certain business and workforce practices (including employee travel, presence at employee work locations, and physical participation in meetings, events, and conferences) to protect the health and safety of our workforce, and to conform to government orders, as well as regulatory and public health authority guidance.
+While we have generally reopened our offices, our employees continue to be exposed to health and safety risks and we may reinstate modified or restricted business and workforce practices, including office closures, as the pandemic continues.
+We depend on our workforce to operate our facilities, deliver our products and provide services to customers.
 If a large portion of our operational workforce were to contract COVID-19 simultaneously, we would rely upon our business continuity plans in an effort to continue operations, but there is no certainty that such measures would be sufficient to mitigate the adverse impact to our operations.